 The heated bedroom tents each have two single beds with comfortable mattresses, warm bedding, a fluffy pillow, coat rack, night table, and an electrical outlet.
 New this season in the bedroom tents are porta-potty toilets for midnight pees.

 The shower house has two shower stalls and two sinks with the water being heated by an on demand system.
 We supply towels, organic shampoo, conditioner and soap.
 We will also be installing a hot tub.

 All of our meals are prepared on site from scratch by our talented chef, using organic ingredients, locally grown meat, and wild seafood.
 The breakfast buffet includes homemade apple and cinnamon oat porridge, yogurt, granola, and fruit followed by a plated hot breakfast.
 Lunches are made fresh every morning.
 We do not have a scheduled stop for lunch on ski days, so guests may help themselves whenever they are hungry.
 Upon returning to basecamp after your day of skiing, hors d’oeuvres are served in the common tent.
 Around 7pm, a three of four-course plated dinner is served, featuring soup or salad, an entre and dessert.
 Bar snacks are available during the evening.

 Non-alcoholic beverages are included, but alcohol is also available for an additional fee.
 Our bar features a great selection of beer and spirits.
 New this year is an expanded BC wine list, featuring some of the best wine from the Okanagan region of the province.

 BOOK YOUR EPIC BACKCOUNTRY ADVENTURE NOW!

-Our BC cat skiing season runs late December to early April.
+Our BC cat skiing season runs late December to late March.
 CLICK HERE to check availability for the upcoming season, or click below if you’re ready to book now.
 We look forward to hosting you!